The Psychological Toll of Fleas: How Infestations Affect Your Pet's Well-Being

 Agitation and Restlessness

 One of the earliest signs of a flea-infested pet is increased agitation and restlessness.
-Constant itching and biting at the fur disrupt normal behaviors, leaving pets feeling on edge.
-This restlessness can escalate into behavioral issues such as excessive barking, pacing, or even aggression as a result of the persistent discomfort.
+Constant itching and biting at the fur disrupt normal behaviours, leaving pets feeling on edge.
+This restlessness can escalate into behavioural issues such as excessive barking, pacing, or even aggression as a result of the persistent discomfort.

 Avoidance and Isolation